How to Build a Trading Watchlist That Wins: A Step-by-Step Guide

 A curated watchlist gives you direction and removes emotional decision-making.
 Rather than randomly scanning the market each morning, a well-built watchlist gives you confidence and speed.

-When you know what you’re looking for—and why—you can enter trades with precision.
+When you know what you’re looking for, you can enter trades with precision.
 This also means better risk management, fewer forced trades, and more time to plan your entries and exits.

 Step 1: Define Your Trading Style